 - All accommodations during the entire program period.
 This includes during orientation, time in the program base (Rabat), on all planned educational excursions, during the Independent Study Project in Journalism, and during the final evaluation period.
 Accommodation is covered either by SIT Study Abroad directly, through a stipend provided to each student, or through the homestay.

-- All homestays (twelve weeks in Rabat and four days in a rural village)
+- All homestays (seven to twelve weeks in Rabat and four days in a rural village)

 - All meals for the entire program period.
 Meals are covered either by SIT Study Abroad directly, through a stipend, or through the homestay.